dlccyes/CollegeNotes/NTUNotes/Junior/polly/Vantage - Optimizing video upload for time-shifted viewing ofsocial live streams.md

 	- ![](https://i.imgur.com/5PydOiM.png)
 	- retransmission of real-time frames could benefit viewers with all delays
 	- retransmission of frame $g$ with delay = $d_g$ could benefit viewers with delay > $d_g$
+- retransmission contraint
+	- num of retransmissions $\leq |F|$
+	- computation of retransmissions $\leq$ computation of real-time frames
+- bitrate-SSIM curve estimation
+	- regression heuristic, estimated with previous data
+	- $Q(s)=1-\dfrac{1}{as+b}$
+		- concave
+		- a, b recomputed for each frame when re-encoded
+	- use EWMA to estimate future curve

+#### performance
+- can't find the optimal solution within $P=2$s with large $|G|$
+- solution
+	- larger $P$ -> older bandwidth estimates -> worse performance
+	- with approximations
+		- only generate variables for the worst 200 frames (by SSIM)
+		- not restricting frame sizes to be integers, but approximate them to be integers
+		- result
+			- 98.5% of the optimization windows get solution with < 1% difference to optimal one